marcelocure/ledger/README.md

 I was choosen to use sqlite because it's easier for this purpose and there's basically no setup at all

 A production ready application should never use sqlite

+### TODOS
+* use database transactions/rollback in case of failure when saving a transaction
+* row locking when updating balance to deal with concurrency
+* in case the debit exceeds the balance, the transaction should be rejected
+* implement tests
+* implement authentication/authorization
+* dockerize